 Central Valley Vision Summary Report: Findings and Recommendations 2007

 This 27-page document is an overview of the Central Valley Vision process and an explanation of the findings and research conducted over the past three and a half years.
-The Central Valley Vision will continue to serve as a roadmap for future State Park programs as funding becomes available.
 Phase II includes further analysis of rivers, including the Sacramento River, Mokelumne, Stanislaus, Merced, Tuolumne, San Joaquin, Kings and Kern for their potential and significance.
-Please click here or on the cover to view the information (1.87mb, pdf)
+For more information, see the Summary Report (1.9MB, pdf)